 The same artists that filled the orders of architects were the first to develop, around 1800, miniature versions that required less time and for which these artists could charge more because, at this time, Rome became a living laboratory of classic treasures and attracted people who were not only part of the fine things trade, but also tourists.
 The experience was called the Grand Tour, and some of this more portable work was exceptional quality.

 Today, a preponderance of jewelry is machine made in large factories around the world with abundant and obvious suspicions as to its enduring qualities using not only inferior stones, but also man made stones and treated stones utilizing artificial substances.
-Alternatively, these cufflinks are a classic design by the great House of Cartier.

 All items sold are accompanied by a detailed Statement of Value by our gemologist, as well as all original gemological documentation, if specified in the listing.
 As always, we guarantee all pieces to be exactly as represented.
 Each piece of jewelry arrives in a gift-wrapped fine presentation box.